dulnan/nuxt-graphql-middleware/docs/examples/handling-authentication.md

-# Passing Auth Headers
+# Handling Authentication

-This example shows how to pass authentication headers all the way from `useGraphqlQuery()` to the GraphQL server.
+This example shows how to handle authentication.

 The Nuxt docs have a section on
 [passing headers and cookies](https://nuxt.com/docs/getting-started/data-fetching#passing-headers-and-cookies)